New Launch Reviews Avenue South Residence Review: Close to Everything Except an MRT

 The dining area is very doable too, with room for a small table and chairs.
 Just as long as you aren’t planning on holding big dinner parties, this is certainly suitable for a one-bedroom environment.

 Just to show you a view from the living room and into the kitchen area.

-Wardrobe space is just satisfactory, as per what you would expect from a 1 bedroom unit.
+The wardrobe space is just satisfactory, as per what you would expect from a 1 bedroom unit.

 Avenue South Residence 2 bedroom

 As compared to the 1 bedroom unit, the 2 bedroom unit at Avenue South Residence is of average size.
 While I’m not a big fan of an entranceway for small units, those who are concerned about privacy would be happy with the small enclave here.

 Once you step in, there’s some storage on the left with the kitchen entrance immediately visible.
 What’s good to see here is an enclosed kitchen, which isn’t something that you find too often in 2 bedroom units.
 The best part?
 There’s a window as well for natural ventilation!

 And while the kitchen isn’t the biggest, it still is rather decent for a 2 bedroom unit.
 I do like the cutaway glass too as it adds more light and a bigger, more open sense of space to the kitchen.